 Top 10 Useful Websites For The Aspiring Creative

 It’s a great time to pursue a career in the creative industry.
-The UK economy is becoming increasingly reliant on the freelance workforce’s contribution to a range of different industries, according to new Simply Business data.
-With freelance work on the up and the internet making it possible to quickly connect creatives with brands, there’s never been a better time to take the leap into graphic design, animation, photography, blogging, or other creative career.
-To help you on your way to creative stardom we’ve compiled a list of the top 10 online resource websites for creatives.
+The UK economy is becoming increasingly reliant on the freelance workforce’s contribution to a range of different industries.
+Freelance work is on the up and the internet has made it possible to connect creatives with brands.
+Now is the time to take the leap into graphic design, animation, photography, blogging, or other creative careers.
+To help your creative career here is our list of the top 10 online resource websites for creatives.

 This is my most recommended tool, particularly for bloggers!
 All the artwork you see on beemoneysavvy.com was designed in Canva.
 It’s a great design tool for amateurs (like myself).
-You can easily create logos, banners, posters and social media graphics to name a few.
-There’s a premium option where you can pay for more fancy artwork or a free version that offers you all the basics plus some free stock images.
-Canva is easily assessed on PC, tablet or phone and you can save a library of all your designs.
+You can easily create logos, banners, posters and social media graphics.
+There’s a premium option where you can pay for more fancy artwork or a free version that offers you all the basics.
+Canva is easily assessed on PC, tablet or phone, and you can save a library of all your designs.

 Whatever your creative gig is, the sooner you can promote your portfolio the better.
 The best way to do this has to be by creating a website!
 I created beemoneysavvy through WordPress.
-Originally I used the free version to jot down content ideas and start creating blog posts, it was only when I felt that I had enough content that I decided to go self-hosted and buy my own domain name.
-I still manage my website through WordPress and couldn’t image using a different CMS (content management system) at this point.
-WordPress has free or paid hosting options, enables your website to be fully customisable and offers free mobile friendly designs and themes to help you on your way.
+Originally I used the free version to jot down content ideas and create blog posts; it was only when I felt that I had enough content that I decided to go self-hosted and buy my own domain name.
+I still manage my website through WordPress and couldn’t imagine using a different CMS (content management system).
+WordPress has free or paid hosting options, enables your website to be fully customisable and offers free mobile-friendly designs and themes to help you on your way.

-Design Bundles is your go to for affordable digital products such as Graphics, Templates, Mock Ups, Patterns, Illustrations and Craft Files.
-Whether you’re a hobbyist or professional Design Bundles is a great alternative to FreePik when it comes to finding a whole spectrum of design assets to create unique and professional looking crafts.
+Design Bundles is your go-to for affordable digital products such as Graphics, Templates, Mock Ups, Patterns, Illustrations and Craft Files.
+Whether you’re a hobbyist or professional Design Bundles is a great alternative to FreePik when it comes to finding a whole spectrum of design assets to create unique and professional-looking crafts.
 Browse over 150,000 Marketplace Products with up to 96% off the RRP.
-Design Bundles also has a $1 section, a free design category, and a choice of themed design bundles to help you cut the cost of quality craft templates.
+Design Bundles also has a $1 section, a free design category, and a choice of themed design bundles to cut the cost of quality craft templates.

 Looking for quality design resources such as fonts, graphics, textures, patterns, templates and more?
-With a 5 star Trustpilot rating Design Cuts has been branded a ‘wonderfuly engaged community of creative people’.
-As well as supplying beautifully designed templates, DesignCuts offers free Photoshop, Procreare and Illustrator tutorials.
+With a 5 star Trustpilot rating Design Cuts has been branded a ‘wonderfully engaged community of creative people’.
+As well as supplying beautifully designed templates, DesignCuts offers free Photoshop, Procreate and Illustrator tutorials.

 This one if for the aspiring photographers and digital creatives amongst you.
 Awwwards.com calls itself a “meeting point, where digital design professionals from across the globe find inspiration, impart knowledge and experience, connect, and share constructive, respectful critiques”.
-You can find tons of inspiration from Awwwards, browse collections of carefully created lists of innovatively designed websites, and submit your own work to be reviewed and voted on by our international jury.
+Find tons of inspiration from Awwwards, browse collections and carefully created lists of innovatively designed websites.
+You can also submit your own work to be reviewed and voted on by our international jury.

 My Photo School

-While you have creative talent you might not necessarily have marketing talent.
+While you have the creative talent you might not necessarily have marketing talent.
 MailChimp’s all-in-one marketing platform takes care of the marketing side of your business for you.
-Create a sign up form, collect a contact list of people interested in your work, create newsletters, showcase your work, automate your social ads and sell more products.
-This clever website also shows you real time data insights to help you improve your pitch.
+Create a sign-up form, collect a contact list of people interested in your work, create newsletters, showcase your work, automate your social ads and sell more products.
+This clever website also shows you real-time data insights to help you improve your pitch.

-If you’ve only just started to make a go of your creative career and you’ve yet to build up a client base or you’re looking to take on some extra work on the side, then Fiverr is worth a go!
+Only just started to make a go of your creative career?
+Yet to build up a client base?
+Looking to take on some extra work on the side?
+Fiverr is worth a go!
 Fiverr is the world’s biggest freelance services marketplace connecting businesses with freelancers offering digital services in 250+ categories.
 Why not make money from your creative talent?
 Here’s the process to start making money with Fiverr: